Woman packing a FedEx box.

 Dimensional weight pricing can reward customers who eliminate extra, oversized packaging.
 By increasing the shipment density, we can often pack more products on our trucks and planes.

-Determining Dimensional Weight for Your FedEx Express Package
+Determining Dimensional Weight for Your FedEx Packages

 To determine if dimensional weight applies to your FedEx Express package, follow these steps: